-Memoir is about exposing ourselves, and Lamott displays a rare courage as she lets the reader into her day-to-day life as a single mother and the ways in which the sudden life change leaves her alternately depressed and euphoric.
+Memoir is about exposing our truths, and Lamott displays a rare courage as she lets the reader into her day-to-day life as a single mother and the ways in which the sudden life change leaves her alternately depressed and euphoric.

 2. Write as though you’re talking to your best friend